dungjk/gitbook-drilling/collector/configuration/store.json.md

 To configure a simple CSV to WITSML log converter

-### Simple example configuration in store.json file for CSV to WITSML log converter
+Below is a simple example configuration in store.json file for CSV to WITSML log converter:

 ```json
 {